electricimp/imp-central-impt/TestingGuide.md

 ### Test Commands ###

-The *impt* tool has a dedicated set of commands which operate with test projects, called [Test Commands](./CommandsManual.md#test-commands).
+*impt* has a dedicated set of commands which operate with test projects, called [test commands](./CommandsManual.md#test-commands).
 For a particular test project, the commands should be called from the test home.

 Other *impt* commands may also be needed during testing, such as commands to assign devices to Device Group.

 ## Writing Tests ##

-### Main Rules and Steps ###
+### Main Rules And Steps ###

 You need to perform the following steps to write your tests: